dapperfu/python_Meijer/README_Meijer_v2.md

 - Never commit credentials to version control
 - Consider using environment variables for production

-### **Token Security**
+### **🆕 Token Security**
-- Access tokens are automatically managed
+- Access tokens are automatically managed and stored securely
-- Refresh tokens are securely stored in memory
+- Refresh tokens are securely stored in local pickle files
-- All tokens are cleared on logout
+- All tokens are automatically cleared on logout
+- Token storage uses Python's pickle module for persistence

 ### **Network Security**
 - Uses HTTPS for all API communications